monolyth-php/cliff/README.md

 public $foo;
 ```

-Note that only the longhand variant is set as a property, unless the flag is
+Note that only the longhand variant is set as a property, unless the option is
 defined as shorthand-only.
 In other words, only the properties defined on the
 class are used.

-## Flag types
+## Option types
-Flags come in three variants: required, optional and empty (an empty flag is
+Options come in three variants: required, optional and empty (an empty option is
 optional by default).
 Defining these in your command class is simple:

 ```php